slkennedy/another-npm/README.md

 # another-npm

-A major breaking change 1.0.0
+A major breaking change 1.0.0 - (increases the major and pushes a release/publish)

-A feature change 1.1.0
+A feature change 1.1.0 with breaking change - (increases the minor and pushes a release/publish)

-A doc change 1.1.0
+A doc change 1.1.0 - no change

-A feature change 1.2.0 (no breaking change was listed)
+A feature change 1.2.0 without breaking change - (increases the minor and pushes a release/publish)

-A Fix 1.2.1 (released and published)
+A Fix 1.2.1 - (increases the patch and pushes a release/publish)

 A Style commit - no change

 A Refactor - no change

+A Perf - 1.2.2 - (increases the patch and pushes a release/publish)

-A Perf
+A test